 Stop 5: Kerid Crater Lake

 After lunch, head to Kerid Crater Lake to walk around the rim of the lake.
-The spectacular neon blue-coloured lake is a photographers dream, standing out against its red rocky surrounds.
+The spectacular neon blue-coloured lake is a photographer's dream, standing out against its red rocky surrounds.

 Where to Stay on the Golden Circle:

 The Ion Adventure Hotel needs no introduction.
-This luxury hotel located in the rugged Iceland wilderness, with its insta-worthy pool, organic luxe décor, welcome champagne and delicious Icelandic cuisine is well worth spending a night – or two if you have an extra day!
+This luxury hotel located in the rugged Iceland wilderness, with its insta-worthy pool, organic luxe décor, welcome champagne, and delicious Icelandic cuisine is well worth spending a night – or two if you have an extra day!

-Extend your stay; spend an extra night at the Ion Adventure Hotel and explore more sights around the Golden Circle, such as The Secret Lagoon Hot Spring, go snorkelling in the Silfra Fissure, visit the spectacular Skálholt Cathedral or explore the Greenhouse town, Hveragerði.
+Extend your stay; spend an extra night at the Ion Adventure Hotel and explore more sights around the Golden Circle, such as The Secret Lagoon Hot Spring, go snorkeling in the Silfra Fissure, visit the spectacular Skálholt Cathedral or explore the Greenhouse town, Hveragerði.